pfsense/docs/source/routing/multi-wan-for-ipv6.rst

 multiple ISPs or tunnels are setup and working.
 See :doc:`Using IPv6 with a Tunnel Broker </interfaces/using-ipv6-with-a-tunnel-broker>` if help is needed setting up a tunnel.

-Throughout this document “Second WAN” refers to the second or additional interface with IPv6 connectivity.
-It might be the “real” interface if native connectivity is present, or a tunnel if a tunnel broker is being used.
+Throughout this document "Second WAN" refers to the second or additional interface with IPv6 connectivity.
+It might be the "real" interface if native connectivity is present, or a tunnel if a tunnel broker is being used.
 Keep that in mind, as it will make understanding the rest of this document easier.